 The only problem is that those who moved on usually don't look back, be it to avoid pain or just because they simply don't want to look back.

 But – as you know – luckily there are exceptions.
-Those who understand that looking back is also part of the healing process, it’s where we connect the dots together in order to make the last step into independence.
+Those who understand that looking back is also part of the healing process, it's where we connect the dots together to make the last step into independence.